ojcorrigan/backend-portfolio-project/README.md

 You will require a **.env.test** and a **.env.development** file to be able to connect to the appropriate database. </p>

 <p>Finally you will need to seed the databases, otherwise the app will not find any data.
-To do this run the command
+To do this first run the command

 `npm run setup-dbs `

-this will allow the app to run as intended.</p>
+this will setup the database to seed it run: </p>

+`npm run seed `

+and finally to allow the server to listen for requests use:

+`npm run start `

+The server will now be able to respond to request.
+A program like insomnia will allow you to send requests and view the responses from the api.

 ---